YasasRangika/apim-automating-migration-testing/README.md

--   All the database names that you have provided when creating databases must be added to the properties file that is mentioned in the following section.
+-   All the database names that you have provided when creating databases must be added to the properties file that is mentioned in the following 'working with properties file' section.